pranabdas/espresso/docs/dft.md

 PBE).

-It is important to note that DFT is calculations are not exact solution to the real systems because exact functional ($$v_{xc}$$) we need to solve the Kohn-Sham equation is not known.
+It is important to note that DFT is calculations are not exact solution to the real systems because exact functional ($v_{xc}$) we need to solve the Kohn-Sham equation is not known.
 Therefore, we have to compare the results with experimental observations.

 ## Plane-wave expansion